JohanSmet/udacity_carnd/writeup.md

 The `lane_from_points()` functions takes the detected pixels and fits a second-order polynomial to it using the NumPy polyfit function.

 The sliding window search starts by computing the histogram of the lower half of the image.
 The biggest peaks on the left and right side respectively are used as the starting points for the lane lines.
 A window of predetermined width and height is centered on these starting points and all true pixels in the window are considered a part of the line.
-The windows then move up and are potentially recentered around the horizontal mean of the detected pixels.
+The windows then moves up and are potentially recentered around the horizontal mean of the detected pixels.
 This makes the windows follow a curved line.
 The next image is an example of this process:

 ![alt text][image7]